vduseev/dotfiles/README.md

 ### Navigate buffers

 This navigation shortcuts work in `Vim`, in `man` pages, while reading output of `less` or `more` commands, etc.
+This is not a part of this config as well and is placed here for you interest.

 | Shortcut | Action |
 | - | - |